markram4/AIO_paper/Annotations/readME_annotation.md

-## This directory contains custom files used in the analysis, including fasta files for all RUBY transgenes used, and custom genome used for mapping from AIO-seq
+# This directory contains custom files used in the analysis, including fasta files for all RUBY transgenes used, and custom genome used for mapping from AIO-seq
+## Additional information about how these are created or used is in annotations_readMe.sh or within the scripts in AIO_pipeline, sRNA_analysis or Ribo_seq_analysis

+## Annotation files
 * 35S_RUBY_transgene.bed12
 * 35S_RUBY_transgene.trim.bed12
 * 35S_RUBY_transgene_ins.bed12